tinacms/tina.io/content/blog/data-layer-performant-editing.md

   },
 ```

-Once the flag is added and the CLI has been run, Tina will update the generated schema which will let Tina know you want to use the Data Layer.
+Once the flag is added and the CLI has been run, Tina will update the generated schema letting Tina know you want to use the Data Layer.

 > Once you have generated the Schema, you will need to commit the changes to GitHub for it to start working on the project.